* * * * *

 Ebook Edition License Notes

 This ebook is licensed for your personal enjoyment only.
-This ebook may not be re-sold or given away to other people.
-If you would like to share this book with another person, please download an additional copy for each person you share it with.
-If you're reading this book and did not download it, or it was not purchased for your use only, then you should return it and download/purchase your own copy.
+This ebook may not be altered, re-sold, or given away to other people.
+This story is FREE and does not require payment.
+If you're reading this book and did not download it from SandraMadera.com or other legitimate online bookstore, please download a legitimate copy.
 Thank you for respecting the author's work.

 * * * * *